Coinbase PM interview: the only post you'll need to read

 PM interviews at Coinbase are extremely competitive.
 You’ll face in-depth and challenging questions over the course of at least seven different interview rounds.

 Thankfully, the right preparation makes all the difference.
-So we’ve scoured the internet for interview reports from real Coinbase PM candidates, in order to put together this ultimate guide to Coinbase product manager interviews.
+So, with the help of our two expert Coinbase PM coaches, Nikita and Or, as well as interview reports from Coinbase PM candidates online, we've put together this ultimate guide to Coinbase product manager interviews.

 We’ll outline the company’s hiring process, interview questions, and key preparation resources to help you maximize your chances of success.